edwardlavender/flapper_appl/README.md

 ## Citation

 Lavender et al. (in prep).
-A holistic framework and a new family of algorithms for reconstructing movement paths and patterns of space use from passive acoustic telemetry.
+A semi-stochastic modelling framework for passive acoustic telemetry.